35 Unusual Facts About Maine Coon Cats

 Learn more about the unusual Maine Coon noises, in this cat guide.

-In fact, if your Maine Coon does not grow lynx tips by the age of 2 years old, they will never grow them.
-Lynx tips, therefore, are just a guide.
+It is possible to own a purebred grown lynx tips by the age of 2 years old, they will never grow them.

-As if by magic, the popularity of this large domestic cat breed just continues to rise.
+The popularity of this large domestic cat breed continues to rise.

-Recognized for their giant proportions, internet fame (Kusa, Barivel, Bao Zi), and filmstar roles, this large domestic cat breed gets a great deal of attention.
+Recognized for their giant proportions, internet fame (Kusa, Barivel, Bao Zi), and filmstar roles, these large domestic cats get a great deal of attention.

-Read more about Kusa the Maine Coon cat in my No.1 article.
+Read more about Kusa the Maine Coon cat in my epic article!

 Other famous Maine Coons include Barivel who won the Guinness World Record for being the ‘Longest Living Cat’ in the world.
 Meet him, here.